 All grants require the student to file a FAFSA by the ASU priority filing date of January 15 each year and are awarded to students who are eligible for need-based aid.
 Completion of the FAFSA by the priority filing date of January 15 is recommended due to the funding limitations of some programs.
 Monitor your My ASU account and submit all documents promptly.
 Your financial aid file must be complete before grant eligibility is considered.

 Available grants for college

 Federal Pell Grant

+Who is it for?
 Undergraduate students with high financial need.

+Who offers it?
 The federal government.